Opera Gloves

 • They are elegant and comfortable in a vintage style.

-• This style works well for formal events or even for costume parties, weddings, and other events where you need some extra coverage.
+• This style works well for formal events or costume parties, weddings, and other events where you need extra coverage.

 Pros